Residential Rental Property Leasing Explained

 11. Communicate with the Tenant: Landlords should maintain open communication with their tenants throughout the lease term.
 This can help to address any concerns or issues that arise and ensure that the tenant is satisfied with the rental experience.
 Landlords can use a residential rental property management software to facilitate the relationship to track rent payments, maintenance requests, and more.

 12. Renew or End the Lease: At the end of the lease term, landlords can choose to renew the lease with the tenant or end the rental agreement.
-If the tenant is interested in renewing, landlords should draft a new lease agreement that outlines any changes to the rental terms.
+If the tenant is interested in renewing, landlords can either do so via a lease amendment or draft a new lease agreement that outlines any changes to the rental terms.
 If the landlord decides not to renew the lease, they should provide the tenant with appropriate and advanced notice, in addition to following local laws and regulations for ending a rental agreement.

 Apartments.com